wrenparismoe/ai_sentiment/README.md

 # Public Perception of AI NY Times Analysis

 An analysis of the public perception of AI dataset.
+The data is provided [here](https://www.microsoft.com/en-us/download/confirmation.aspx?id=105293).
+The dataset is a collection of sentiment ratings on the public perception of AI.
+The data was collected from NY Times articles, and the sentiment ratings were collected from Amazon Mechanical Turk.
+The data was collected in 2016.
+The paper that describes the data collection process, "Long-Term Trends in the Public Perception of Artificial Intelligence", can be found [here](https://arxiv.org/abs/1609.04904).